-We are a dynamic operator of professional networks with a focus on diversity.
-We use the term "diversity" (or "diverse") to describe communities, or "affinities," that are distinct based on a wide array of criteria, including ethnic, national, cultural, racial, religious or gender classification.
-We serve a variety of such communities, including Women, Hispanic-Americans, African-Americans, Asian-Americans, Disabled, Military Professionals, and Lesbian, Gay, Bisexual and Transgender (LGBT).
-Our value proposition is three-fold: (i) we provide a robust online and in-person network for our women members to make professional and personal connections (with the ability to roll out to our other affinities); (ii) we assist our registered users, or members, in their efforts to connect with like-minded individuals and identify career opportunities within the network and (iii) we help employers address their workforce diversity needs by connecting them with the right candidates.
-We operate in four business segments: (i) Professional Diversity Network ("PDN Network"), which includes online professional networking communities with career resources tailored to the needs of various diverse cultural groups and employers looking to hire members of such groups, (ii) National Association of Professional Women ("NAPW Network"), a women-only professional networking organization, (iii) Noble Voice operations ("Noble Voice"), a career consultation and lead generation service, and (iv) China operations ("China Operations"), which focus on providing tools, products and services in China which will assist women, students and business professionals in personal and professional development.
+Our value proposition is simple: (i) we provide a robust online and in-person network for our women members to make professional and personal connections for our diverse audience of women: African Americans, Hispanics, Asians, Veterans, individuals with disabilities and members of the Gay community (with the ability to roll out to our other affinities); (ii) we assist our registered users, or members, in their efforts to connect with like-minded individuals and identify career opportunities within the network; (iii) we help employers address their workforce diversity needs by connecting them with the right candidates; and (iv) we leverage our U.S. expertise and China connections to deliver these values to China, the world's fastest-growing market.

+We operate in four business segments: (i) Professional Diversity Network (" PDN Network "), which includes online professional networking communities with career resources tailored to the needs of various diverse cultural groups and employers looking to hire members of such groups, (ii) National Association of Professional Women (" NAPW Network "), a women-only professional networking organization, (iii) Noble Voice operations (" Noble Voice "), a career consultation and lead generation service, and (iv) China operations ("China Operations"), which focus on providing tools, products and services in China which will assist women, students and business professionals in personal and professional development.

-In January of 2017, the Company established two Hong Kong subsidiaries and in March of 2017 the Company established its China subsidiary.
+In January of 2017, the Company established PDN Hong Kong through its two wholly-owned subsidiaries there and in March of 2017 the Company established PDN China through its subsidiary there.
 We are currently executing our strategic plan to build in China entirely new networking, training and education businesses.
 We believe that coupling the Company's expertise in networking and careers with our Chinese executives' expertise in the China market will provide us with an opportunity for success with our overseas expansion.
-During March and April of 2017 we held 4 events in China which have cumulatively attracted approximately 5,300 paid attendees.
+During the first two quarters of 2017, we held seven events as part of our education and training business line's "Shared Economy" summit series, attracting over 7,800 paid attendees.
+Additionally, during the second quarter of 2017, we held a selective marketing event to introduce IAW, the PDN China women's networking business.

-Through the first quarter of 2017, our PDN Network, NAPW Network, Noble Voice and China Operations businesses represented 12.8%, 50.8%, 30.6% and 5.8% of our revenues, respectively.
-As of March 31, 2017, we had approximately 9.5 million registered users in our PDN Network; approximately 936,000 registered users, or members, in the NAPW Network; and over 1200 companies utilizing our products and services in our combined PDN Network and Noble Voice operations.
+Through the second quarter of 2017, our PDN Network, NAPW Network, Noble Voice and China Operations businesses represented 12.9%, 48.9%, 30.6% and 7.6% of our revenues, respectively.
+As of June 30, 2017, we had approximately 9.7 million registered users in our PDN Network; approximately 945,000 registered users, or members, in the NAPW Network; and over 1,000 companies utilizing our products and services in our combined PDN Network and Noble Voice operations.
 We believe that the combination of our solutions allows us to approach recruiting and professional networking in a unique way and thus create enhanced value for our members and customers.